 Alimony is another mechanism of support geared specifically towards a spouse so as to enable that individual to maintain a standard of living comparable to that which was enjoyed during the course of the relationship.
 There are limited circumstances where support will be ordered for individuals who were not married but lived together.

 Issues which factor into an alimony award include the length of the relationship, whether one partner gave up a career for the relationship or to raise the parties children, the disparity in income, the age of the parties, the earning ability of the parties and medical conditions.
 Many people are of the belief that if the breakup of the relationship was the fault of the other party that said individual must pay alimony.
 Such is not necessarily the case.
 Fault is only one small factor that a court will consider in awarding alimony.

 When addressing the issue of child support and alimony you want an experienced attorney to advocate for your position and to protect your rights.
-Janet L. Porro, Esq. and Kristen M. Porro, Esq. have extensive experience in issues of support.
+Janet L. Porro, Esq. and Kristen Porro Reilly, Esq. have extensive experience in issues of support.